andrewjwesson/news-sentiment-tracker/README.md

     source venv/bin/activate

-For tokenization, sentence segmentation and named entity recognition, we use the SpaCy library's English language models.
+For tokenization and sentence segmentation, we use the SpaCy library's English language model.
-These have to be downloaded manually:
+This must be downloaded manually:

     python3 -m spacy download en
-    python3 -m spacy download en_core_web_md

 ### fastText for Sentiment Analysis